The answers will help you assess ROI

 - Are you able to “take the pulse” of your systems and network health?
 Use the car analogy we started with again here.
 Do you have the ability to get advance notice on preventative maintenance?

-- Was cost a concern (or a massive, unexpected consequence) when you were faced with network downtime or an equipment malfunction?
+- Was cost a concern (or a massive, unexpected consequence) when you faced network downtime or an equipment malfunction?
 It’s important to remember that IT upgrades are often considered capital expenditures—whereas moving to managed services transforms many of them into a smaller, routine operational expense.

 Finding comprehensive answers to these four questions can help you decide if managed IT services will provide the ROI that justifies the cost.
 That said …